vittorioromeo/vr-game-checklist/README.md

   - [ ] By keeping the thumbstick pressed.

+  - [ ] By pressing the thumbstick once, then releasing it.
+(Sprinting will continue until the player stops moving.)

   - [ ] By keeping an arbitrary button (chosen by players) pressed.

   - [ ] By arm-swinging or putting the arms down to the sides.